Dhirajsingh212/cypherZ_EC102A/README.md

 ## Features

--Good UI:
+Good UI:

 - An aesthetically pleasing and user-friendly interface that enhances the overall user experience.

--Search Functionality:
+Search Functionality:

 - A robust search function that allows users to easily find the products they are looking for.

--Login/Signup Page:
+Login/Signup Page:

 - A secure and convenient way for users to create an account and manage their personal information.

--Cart Page:
+Cart Page:

 - A feature that enables users to add products to a virtual shopping cart and review their purchases before checkout.

--Products Page:
+Products Page:

 - A page that displays all the products available for purchase, along with their descriptions, prices, and images.